 “It’s not that they take a Chinese language course—they are learning math in Chinese,” said Diaz.
 “So, it’s as if they are in China having class.
 So, it’s not just a Chinese language course, it is actual content through the Chinese language.”

-Bob McGraw, the design team project director and architect for C2AE—an architecture, engineering, and infrastructure design firm working with Lansing schools—said that when it came to the construction planning, the team relied heavily on community insight.
+Bob McGraw is the design team project director and architect for C2AE—an architecture, engineering and infrastructure design firm working with Lansing schools.
+He said when it came to the construction planning, the team relied heavily on community insight.
 McGraw said the district wanted to restructure the programs offered at each school to support their different pathways.
 That is when the design team would come in and alter the school’s layout.
 It was based on the district’s goals.

-“At Post Oak, the idea was to add seventh and eighth grades to the building—not necessarily add more students, but just change the grade structure—and then address the fact that we didn’t have project labs, and we didn’t have adequate cafeteria and P.E. space,” said McGraw.
+“At Post Oak, the idea was to add seventh and eighth grades to the building—not necessarily add more students, but just change the grade structure—and then address the fact that we didn’t have project labs, and we didn’t have adequate cafeteria and P.E. space,” McGraw said.

 “The community was involved in ideas and discussions about how to expand this school, and it’s such an awesome school.
-The Chinese Immersion program is world-renowned here, so it made sense to expand that for that reason,” said Eldon McGraw.
+The Chinese Immersion program is world-renowned here, so it made sense to expand that for that reason,” Eldon McGraw said.

 While a new gymnasium and a safer drop-off and pick-up system were needed, it was the addition of the seventh and eighth grades that many Post Oak educators believed would make the biggest change.
 At a young age, students were immersed in the Chinese language, and with this expansion, educators would make sure it did not stop there.

 “It’s exciting to watch them, how quickly they’re not afraid of it,” said Diaz.
 “As adults, we’re afraid of things that we don’t understand, things that we don’t know, things that are hard to learn, but the little ones are not afraid.”